wandb/docs/docs/guides/launch/create-queue.md

 # Create a queue

 **Launch queues** are first-in, first-out (FIFO) configurable queues you can submit your jobs to.
 The jobs are then executed by any polling launch agents.
 Each item in a launch queue consists of a job and settings for the parameters of that job.
+You can configure your queue in either JSON or YAML format.

 :::tip
 Similar to [launch jobs](./create-job.md), a launch queue belongs to a W&B entity.
 Both the launch queue and the jobs you want to enqueue must belong to the same W&B entity.